YanivZalach/Vim_Config/README.md

 NERD Tree Integration 🌲
   * Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.

-vim-airline ✈️
+Vim-airline ✈️
   * a sleek and customizable status bar for Vim, located at the bottom of your editor.

-vim-devicons 🔍
+Vim-devicons 🔍
   * Developer-friendly icons to different file types and directories.

-vim-terminal 💻
+Vim-terminal 💻
   * A terminal emulator directly within Vim.
 This feature empowers you to run commands, compile code, and perform other terminal-related tasks without leaving your Vim environment.

-Tagbar 🏷️
-  * code navigation sidebar that displays the structure of your code files.

-jedi-vim 🐍
+Jedi-vim 🐍
   * enhances your Python coding experience by providing auto-completion, code analysis, and documentation pop-ups.